frustrated-aristotle/Trivio/README.md

 - **Real-world Application** (chat, timers, live updates)

 Your current implementation already shows strong SignalR fundamentals with room management, real-time updates, and connection handling.
 Adding some of these features would make it an even more impressive portfolio piece!

+## Planned Features

+# Pause/resume by owner
+A game can be paused by the admin.
+Also it can be demanded by any user.

+# Private Room
+Normal room has no password.
+But private room has a password.
+Only users have code and password can join these rooms.